 Salt-Free Water Conditioners

 A popular alternative to a salt-based system is a salt-free water conditioner.
-Note that we didn’t call this option a salt-free water softener.
+Note that we didn’t call this option a salt-free water softener system.
 The reason for this is the term “salt-free water softener” is a misnomer.

 In truth, salt-free systems don’t soften water.
 All they do is condition it to not form scaly buildup in plumbing pipes.